 - To the right is your installed memory (in kilobytes).

 - If you want to convert it to MB, divide it by 1024.

 - Now look at the box to the left that says Commit Charge (K).

 - The total there will be how much memory is being used.

 - You will also see a Peak under that total which tells the highest amount of memory used since the last reboot.

-- If the Peak is lower than the Physical Memory total, then you don?t need additional memory.
-If the total Commit Charge is higher than the Physical Memory Total, then additional memory would give you a significant performance boost because of how much of the memory your system is using with the Operating System and applications.
+- If the Peak is lower than the Physical Memory total, then you don't need additional memory.
+If the total Commit Charge is higher than the Physical Memory Total, then additional memory would give you a significant performance boost because of how much memory your system is using with the Operating System and applications.